swizzin/docs.swizzin.ltd/docs/applications/deluge.md

 Now that Deluge is installed on your machine, you need to configure it to connect to your slot.

 First, we must prevent Deluge from starting in "Classic" mode.
 To do this, open Deluge.
-In the menu, go to `Preferences > Interface` and untick the box which states "Classic Mode".
+In the menu, go to `Preferences > Interface` and un-tick the box which states "Classic Mode".

 Deluge will prompt you to restart.
 Click "Ok" and re-open Deluge.